prog4biol/pfb2019/README.md

 Comments are an essential programming practice.
 Making a note of what a line or block of code is doing will help the writer and readers of the code.
 This includes you!

 Comments start with a pound or hash symbol `#`.
-All characters after this symbol, up to the end of the line are part of the comment and are ignored by python.
+All characters after this symbol, up to the end of the line are part of the comment and are ignored by Python.

 The first line of a script starting with `#!` is a special example of a comment that also has the special function in unix of telling the unix shell how to run the script.